 - Rustic, comfortable accommodations

 Location and Surroundings:

-The camp is on 1,000 stunningly beautiful, wooded acres and its main lodge and surrounding lodges overlook the largest of the camp's three lakes, Lake Kora.
-It is a one-and-one-half hour drive west of Lake Saranac, and just over two hours from the Albany, Syracuse or Utica airports.
-Lake Kora's location is so totally secluded that the only sounds, other than from its guests, are the soft whistle of the wind through majestic pines, the gentle lapping of the water on the Boathouse dock or, when the sun goes down, the melancholy calls of the loons on the lake.
+The camp is on 1,000 wooded acres and its main lodge and surrounding lodges and cabins overlook the largest of the camp’s three lakes.
+It is a one-and-one-half hour drive west of Lake Saranac, and about two hours from the Albany, Syracuse or Utica airports.
+Lake Kora’s location is so totally secluded that the only sounds guests will hear are the soft whistle of the wind through majestic pines, the gentle lapping of the water on the Boathouse dock or, when the sun goes down, the melancholy calls of the loons on the lake.

-The camp's original log-structure lodges, with wide, shaded porches, are clustered by the lake.
-The architect, John Russell Pope, created a rambling and charmingly asymmetrical Main Lodge with guest accommodations, dining areas and a library, a Boathouse with additional accommodations, a most private cabin on an island in the lake, a lakeside Gardener's Cottage and an additional guest cabin.
-In all, there are accommodations for 22 guests; if children are part of the group, the capacity is slightly higher.
-All accommodations have fireplaces for the cool evenings, ensuite bathrooms, and all those except the Main Lodge rooms have ensuite kitchens as well.
-Much of the original furniture, including beds, are crafted of peeled tree limbs and branches; one of the most spectacular pieces, in the Tree House, is a headboard made of an entire tree with a stuffed owl perched in its upper reaches.
+The camp’s original log-structure lodges with wide, shaded porches are clustered by the Lake.
+The Main Lodge is charmingly asymmetrical and houses guest bedrooms, the dining room, and a library and game room.
+There are additional guest accommodations in the Boathouse, in a cabin on an island in the lake, in a secluded Gardener’s Cottage, and in two smaller cabins.
+In all, 22 guests can be accommodated, slightly more if there are children in the group.
+All accommodations have fireplaces for the cool evenings and ensuite bathrooms.
+Much of Lake Kora’s original furniture is crafted in the Adirondack style of peeled tree limbs; one of the most spectacular pieces is a headboard crafted out of an entire tree, with a stuffed owl perched in its upper reaches.